 Krauth [cabbage] is found, but the Turks don't know how to cook it with beef like the Hungarians.
 They tend to pickle it, as is done elsewhere.

 We will certainly not feed you sauerkraut on our tours or cruises (at least until we offer them in Central Europe) – but many of the dishes referred to in Dernschwam's account are part of an ongoing and living – and developing – culinary tradition that is well worth exploring.
-You can immerse yourself in Turkish food on our Gastronomic Cruise in Caria, where it is the main theme, or you can enjoy aspects of it on all our tours in Turkey, not least on our Exploring Istanbul tour - where your path may cross the long-forgotten footsteps of Dernschwam.
-Another facet of the same range of traditions can be experienced on our tours of Greece, with a distinctive variety of local cuisines that also incorporate some of the elements our Renaissance friend encountered on his own travels.
+You can immerse yourself in the local cuisine on our Gastronomic tour in Turkey, where it is the main theme, or you can enjoy aspects of it on all of our tours in Turkey.